-This course builds on the experiences gained in Paramedic Internship I. Focus is on the student and their ability to apply knowledge gained in the classroom during an emergency situation while treating a wide variety of patients in different situations.
+This course will emphasize the knowledge and skills of emergency care in an E-911 ambulance setting.
+Focus is on the student and their ability to apply classroom knowledge during an emergency situation while treating a wide variety of patients.